Predestination: Arminianism

 At the beginning of the 17th century, the Dutch theologian Jacobus Arminius formulated Arminianism and disagreed with Calvin in particular on election and predestination.
 Arminianism is defined by God's limited mode of providence.
 This mode of providence affirms the compatibility between human free will and divine foreknowledge, but its incompatibility with theological determinism.
 Thus predestination in Arminianism is based on divine foreknowledge, unlike in Calvinism.
 It is therefore a predestination by foreknowledge.

 From this perspective, comes the notion of a conditional election on the one who wills to have faith in God for salvation.
-This means that God does not predetermine, but instead infallibly knows who will believe and perseveringly be saved.
-Although God knows from the beginning of the world who will go where, the choice is still with the individual.

 The Church of Jesus Christ of Latter-day Saints

 The Church of Jesus Christ of Latter-day Saints (LDS Church) rejects the doctrine of predestination, but does believe in foreordination.
 Foreordination, an important doctrine of the LDS Church, teaches that during the pre-mortal existence, God selected ("foreordained") particular people to fulfill certain missions ("callings") during their mortal lives.
-For example, prophets were foreordained to be the Lord's servants (see Jeremiah 1:5), all who receive the priesthood were foreordained to that calling, and Jesus was foreordained to enact the atonement.

 The LDS Church teaches the doctrine of moral agency, the ability to choose and act for oneself, and decide whether to accept Christ's atonement.

 Types of predestination

-Conditional election

-Conditional election is the belief that God chooses for eternal salvation those whom he foresees will have faith in Christ.
-This belief emphasizes the importance of a person's free will.
-The counter-view is known as unconditional election, and is the belief that God chooses whomever he will, based solely on his purposes and apart from an individual's free will.
-It has long been an issue in Calvinist–Arminian debate.
-An alternative viewpoint is Corporate election, which distinguishes God's election and predestination for corporate entities such as the community "in Christ," and individuals who can benefit from that community's election and predestination so long as they continue belonging to that community.